loopdash/loopdash/src/documents/pointing-your-domain-to-the-loopdash-server.md

 ---
 layout: layouts/documents.njk
-h1: Pointing Your Domain to the Loopdash Server
+h1: pointing your domain to the loopdash server
 h2: Pointing Your Domain to the Loopdash Server
-excerpt:
+excerpt: A brief tutorial on how to point your DNS to Loopdash's server
 sitemap:
   changefreq: weekly
   priority: 1.0